The Full Story

 About The Eco Retreat

-Our mission is to cultivate a flourishing, nature-connected community by offering nature retreats for mindful living and leadership.
+Our mission is to cultivate a flourishing, nature-connected community by offering nature retreats and workshops for mindful living and leadership.
 We aim to help foster a deep connection with the natural world, nurturing resilience, mindfulness and purpose-driven leadership and community.

 In June 2022, the World Health Organisation launched a policy brief urging countries to integrate mental health support into their climate change initiatives.
 Around the world, people are increasingly concerned about the existential threats we face.
 Despite the urgency of these complex crises, many individuals are either in denial, overwhelmed with grief and anxiety, or actively working to adapt our systems and communities for change.
 Society is experiencing a growing mental health epidemic among young people but it's climate change and government inaction that is the pathology.
-At The Eco Retreat we understand deeply that human mental health and wellbeing is not an individual condition seperate from the context of culture and environment but rather an interconnected web of social and nature dynamics.
+At The Eco Retreat we understand deeply that human mental health and wellbeing is not an individual condition seperate from the context of culture and environment but rather an interconnected web of social and natural dynamics.

 “Ecological ideas won’t save us, what we need is ecological identity, ecological self” ~ Arne Naess